Don’t Be a Turkey — The Future is Space

 But given the torch of life in the universe could be snuffed out at any moment, sooner is better than later.

-So, let’s stop thinking like turkey’s.
+Let’s stop thinking like turkey’s — we are better than that.
 Let’s start making global multi-century plans.
 Perhaps we can start by putting more resources into going to space — it’s a tiny amount right now, on the order of 0.1% of GDP.
 Let’s put it to 1%.
 A marginal impact on the world and likely to drive progress and therefore abundance.
-Plus, it’ll show the universe we are smarter than turkey’s.